What are other names for this medicine?

 - Thyroid problems

-Also tell your provider if you have recently had surgery.
+Also tell your provider if you have recently:

 Females of childbearing age: Talk with your healthcare provider if you are pregnant or plan to become pregnant.
 It is not known whether this medicine will harm an unborn baby.
 Do not breast-feed while taking this medicine without your healthcare provider's approval.